The Certificate Course may be taken for personal enrichment and to learn to design one’s own home. You’ll tour Southern California’s

-Program totals 100 class hours and 10 quarter credit units
+Course totals 100 class hours and 10 quarter credit units.

 A student must have at least a 2.0 grade point (C) in both

-the lecture and studio portions of the Program to graduate
+the lecture and studio portions of the Course to receive a Certificate.

-The Certificate Program is comprised of both the Lectures
+The Certificate Course is comprised of both the Lectures

 and the Studio Workshops listed as follows.

 LECTURES (5.0 Units total)

 Instruction in the steps to remodeling a kitchen or the designing of a kitchen in a new home.
 Materials used in kitchen design from wallcoverings to laminates are reviewed.
 Included in the discussion are how to work with a kitchen design consultant and the costs involved.

 THE LUXURY BATHROOM

 Remodeling and designing of both new and old bathrooms are reviewed.
 Materials, costs, estimates and spaceplanning are also discussed.
 A discussion of the pros and cons of using a bathroom design consultant is included.